michaelr-xyz/michaelr-xyz/index.md

 # SUMMARY / OBJECTIVE

-With over 10 years of professional experience, I am a Systems Engineer adept at designing, implementing, and managing server, networking, and data-center technologies.
-I excel in planning, installing, configuring, and optimizing infrastructures for high availability and performance.
+With over a decade of experience, I am a Systems Engineer specializing in the design, implementation, and security of server, networking, and data-center technologies.
+I excel in planning, configuring, and optimizing infrastructures for high availability, strong security, and peak performance.

 <!--**Complex technologies engineered with elegance through simplicity.**-->